 Graduate assistants are typically full-time graduate students who participate in teaching, research, or administrative activities in exchange for financial support at North Dakota State University.
-Graduate assistantships and fellowships are awarded to graduate students who, based on their credentials, are deemed likely to be highly successful as students.
 Graduate assistantships contribute to student professional development with the primary purpose of assisting students in the successful completion of their academic program.
-Activities that are relevant to each student's program of study and contribute to the university's teaching, research/creative activity, or service efforts should be incorporated.
+Students placed on Academic Warning may retain their assistantship.
+Students placed on Probation may no longer receive an assistantship.

 Fellowships may be awarded by NDSU or by an outside entity (e.g., a foundation, a government, etc.).
 Fellowships may require some specific activities, including work in a laboratory or teaching.
 If a fellowship includes specific activities, the guidelines established in this policy apply.

 Eligibility for Assistantships

 Recommendations for assistantships are made to the Dean of the College of Graduate and Interdisciplinary Studies and are subject to the dean's approval.
 Graduate programs may have specific requirements for eligibility.